 The City isn’t all about history or historic buildings.
 There has been plenty of construction activity in the past couple of decades, and today many of London’s tallest office towers can be found here, including the National Westminster Tower (or Natwest Tower), London’s tallest skyscraper when it was built in 1980.

 Another well-known modern building is the Lloyd’s of London, designed by Richard Rogers, the architect of the Centre Pompidou in Paris (and it shows).

 A more recent, but equally remarkable tower in the City is 30 St. Mary Axe, commonly known as the Gherkin.

 This modern glass tower with its unusual cigar-like shape was designed by Fosters and Partners.
 The 180 meter-tall tower, built in 2003, had a big impact on the City’s skyline.

 Yet another eye-catching skyscraper in the City is 20 Fenchurch Street, a 34-story tower with a large sky-garden.
 The tower has a peculiar design with concave-shaped facades that widen towards the top, which earned it the nickname Walkie-Talkie Building.
 And the 225-metre-tall (738 ft) 122 Leadenhall Street has earned the nickname ‘Cheesegrater’, since it has a shape similar to that of the kitchen utensil.

 Not all modern buildings are office towers.
-One of the largest postwar complexes built in the City is The Barbican Centre, a 14-hectare (35 acre) large, mainly residential complex that was conceived as a city inside a city: it is one large network of apartment buildings, gardens, garages, exhibitions halls and offices connected to each other by pedestrian bridges and walkways.
-Some of London’s most prominent cultural organizations including the London Symphony Orchestra and the Royal Shakespeare Company are located in this complex.
+One of the largest postwar complexes built in the City is The Barbican Centre, a 14-hectare (35 acres) large, mainly residential complex that was conceived as a city inside a city: it is one large network of apartment buildings, gardens, garages, exhibitions halls and offices connected to each other by pedestrian bridges and walkways.
+Some of London’s most prominent cultural organizations, including the London Symphony Orchestra and the Royal Shakespeare Company, are located in this complex.